NETWAYS/fundamentals4puppet-training/sections/resources/06_classes.md

 #### Expected Result:

-You will notice Puppet is not managing your resources when applying your class defintion
+You will notice Puppet is not managing your resources when applying your class definition.

 !SLIDE supplemental solutions